dlinsin/dlinsin-archive.github.com/_posts/2011-11-13-Git-io-OS-X-Service.markdown

 Services like that always [inspire me](https://github.com/dlinsin/github-java-api) to build stuff on top of them.
 It's just great to see companies you love come up with cool stuff to play with.
-Sutini and I even had a brainstorming session over a nice cup of Starbucks coffee whether this would be a project for [furryfishApps](http://furryfishApps.com).
+Sutini and I even had a brainstorming session over a nice cup of Starbucks coffee, whether this could be a project for [furryfishApps](http://furryfishApps.com).
 I wanted a simple way to generate Git.io URLs for pasting into E-Mails or Tweets.
 I could think of more features, but that's the basic requirement.